Adam-Collier/portfolio-site/content/blog/2020-05-30/index.md

 - [TextControl]("https://github.com/WordPress/gutenberg/tree/master/packages/components/src/text-control") - Think PlainText with a label.
 Users always love a good label.
 - [MediaUpload]("https://github.com/WordPress/gutenberg/tree/master/packages/block-editor/src/components/media-upload") - Add media from your media library.

-By understanding what components are available from the Gutenberg team anyone could hypothetically get a block up and running pretty quickly.
+By understanding what components are available from the Gutenberg team anyone could hypothetically get a block up and running pretty swiftly.

 Okay enough of that tangent, let's get into the React side of things.
 First of all, let's sort out our block settings, you will see the below bit of code in your `src/block.js` file: